nb20pcgeek/NBPythonDrawOct/readme.md

 NB Python Draw
 ==============

-##Draw a red octagon for a sample commit.
+##Draw a red octagon and fill with color.

 ###Sample program for Github load on January 25, 2021